Patients & Families

 • Eye care: Regular check-ups with an eye doctor (opthalmologist) and treating other health problems like diabetes can help protect your vision.
 If you get a cataract, surgery can fix it.

-• Hearing care: Hearing aids can make it easier to hear if you have hearing loss.
+• Hearing care: Hearing aids can help if you have hearing loss caused by treatment.

 • Hormone replacement: If your pituitary gland is affected, hormone medicines can help.

 • Managing cancer-related fatigue: Food and drink, keeping active, keeping a fatigue diary, medicine like steroids and physiotherapy may all be options for managing fatigue.
-Speak to your doctor or clinical team for advice.
+Speak to your doctor or medical team for advice; and learn more about managing cancer-related fatigue.

 • Monitoring rare side effects: Talk to your treatment team as soon as you notice any changes, this can help catch and treat any serious problems early.